What is Minimum Essential Coverage (MEC)?

 - Employer-sponsored coverage (including COBRA coverage and retiree coverage)

-- Coverage purchased in the Individual Market, including a qualified health plan offered by the Health Insurance Marketplace (also known as an Affordable Insurance Exchange)
+- Coverage purchased in the Individual Market, including a qualified health plan offered through the Health Insurance Marketplace (also known as an Affordable Insurance Exchange)

 - Medicare Part A coverage and Medicare Advantage plans